 It seemed like Gab.com was quickly gaining traction as an alternative to Twitter, one that hasn’t been taken down by Big Tech as Parler had.
 So I gave it a whirl, thinking I might as well lay claim to a decent handle (turns out you can’t change your username/handle after you create your account, so choose carefully!).

 My perception was right.
 Since last month’s censorship rampage, people have been flocking to Gab by the MILLIONS.
-Check out these stats that Gab CEO Andrew Torba shared today:
+Check out these stats that Gab CEO Andrew Torba shared recently: